eth-cscs/DLA-Future/misc/synchronization.md

 The simplest case includes constant matrices with read-only tiles.
 In this case only a shared future for each tile is needed which is returned by the `read()` method.

-The next case to be considered is a matrix for which read-only access is not be needed.
+The next case to be considered is a matrix for which read-only access is not needed.
 For this specific case a future for each tile is needed.
 This future is an "internal" future since the promise of the tile is not set yet.
-When the `operator()` is called a promise in injected into the future with a synchronous continuation (i.e. a continuation which is executed as soon as the future gets ready) and the future of the promise is kept by the matrix.
+When the `operator()` is called a promise is injected into the future with a synchronous continuation (i.e. a continuation which is executed as soon as the future gets ready) and the future of the promise is kept by the matrix.